From a four-bed house in Bath to AvonparkCopy link

-Former Trowbridge science teacher John Phillips opted for Avonpark Village over Bath when it came to choosing his retirement apartment in 2014.
+Former Trowbridge science teacher John Phillips opted for Avonpark when it came to choosing his retirement apartment in 2014.

 His reasoning – he needed parking for his visiting friends and family!

-A keen socialiser, John (71) has the best of both worlds now – an apartment in which he can entertain his visitors from outside of the village; as well as a home at the centre of a new set of readymade neighbours and friends.
+A keen socialiser, John (71) has the best of both worlds now – an apartment in which he can entertain visitors from outside of the village; as well as a home with a new set of readymade neighbours and friends.

-John made the move from a large four-bedroom house in Bath, opting for a two-bedroom ground floor apartment at the village.
+John made the move from a large four-bedroom house in Bath, to a two-bedroom ground floor apartment at Avonpark.

-As a social individual John said that he enjoys the daily coffee mornings, which bring residents together and are great fun.
-He also serves behind the village bar twice a week and has joined the Residents Association to help with the many special interest groups and events that happen in the village.
+John’s a social individual John and enjoys the daily coffee mornings, which bring residents together and are great fun.
+He also serves behind the village bar twice a week and is a member of the Residents Association helping to arrange the many special interest groups and events that happen in the village.

-“The croquet and carpet bowls are very enjoyable and we are trying to create an area for boules, which will be good.
+“The croquet and carpet bowls are very enjoyable and as a community, we also created an area for boules.
 Many of my fellow residents come along and play, it’s fun for all of us, we even have people playing in their late 90s which is amazing.”

-John also makes good use of the village restaurant, inviting guests for dinner but he also enjoys evenings out at local pubs and restaurants, from which there are plenty to choose.
+John also makes good use of the village restaurant, inviting friends and family to join him for dinner but he also enjoys evenings out at pubs and restaurants locally.

 A lover of warmer climates, particularly in the winter months, John likes to travel abroad as often as he can, safe in the knowledge that he can ‘lock up and leave’ his apartment, which will be looked after by the village.